-4. Interim orders
+3. Interim orders

-- (1) At any time when it considers that it has grounds to do so, the Association may apply to the Interim Orders Committee for an interim order against a relevant person. - (2) An application for an interim order made by the Association shall be in writing, shall set out the basis on which the application is made and shall provide supporting evidence. - (3) In the event that a hearing before the Disciplinary Committee or Admissions and Licensing Committee is adjourned, then upon the application of the Association or upon its own motion the Disciplinary Committee or Admissions and Licensing Committee, as the case may be, may reconstitute itself as an Interim Orders Committee for the purpose of deciding whether or not to make an interim order; and the provisions of regulation 6(5) shall operate so as to govern the extent to which written notice of any application for an interim order may be dispensed with.
+- (1) At any time when it considers that it has grounds to do so, the Association may apply to the Interim Orders Committee for an interim order against a relevant person. - (2) An application for an interim order made by the Association shall be in writing, shall set out the basis on which the application is made and shall provide supporting evidence. - (3) In the event that a hearing before the Disciplinary Committee or Admissions and Licensing Committee is adjourned, then upon the application of the Association or upon its own motion the Disciplinary Committee or Admissions and Licensing Committee, as the case may be, may reconstitute itself as an Interim Orders Committee for the purpose of deciding whether or not to make an interim order, or vary or revoke the terms of an existing interim order; and the provisions of regulation 5(5) shall operate so as to govern the extent to which written notice of any such application may be dispensed with.

-5. Basis of application
+4. Basis of application